Soumyashikha1998/J-J-project/README.md

 ## 🌟 **Overview**
 Strategic expansion decisions (e.g., manufacturing capacity, supply chain networks) are often modeled as **Mixed-Integer Linear Programming (MILP)** problems.
 However, real-world demand uncertainty can significantly alter the feasibility and optimality of these plans.
 This project:

-- Conducts **sensitivity analysis** on MILP-based expansion models under demand uncertainty.
-- Identifies **critical demand thresholds** that impact investment decisions.
+✅ Simulates **multiple demand scenarios** using Monte Carlo methods to account for market fluctuations.
+✅ Performs **parametric sensitivity analysis** to provide adaptable investment recommendations without rerunning multiple optimizations.
+✅ Identifies critical demand thresholds where **investment strategies** shift significantly.
-- Provides **visual tools** to interpret trade-offs between cost, capacity, and risk.
+✅ Provides **visual tools** to interpret important aspects of capacity investment policies, production planning and inventory management through an interactive dashboard.

+By embedding uncertainty-aware optimization into capacity planning, our framework enhances decision robustness, ensuring cost-effective, scalable, and risk-mitigated expansion strategies.
 *(Add a concise 2-3 sentence summary of your key findings here for conference attendees.)*

 ---

 ### **Why This Matters**
-Industries face volatile demand due to market shifts, disruptions, and seasonality.
-Many still rely on traditional tools like Excel or expert judgment, leading to uncoordinated and biased decision-making. **Traditional MILP models** assume fixed demand, resulting in:
+Manufacturers and supply chains face volatile demand due to factors like market shifts, disruptions, and seasonality.
+Many still rely on traditional tools like Excel or expert judgment, leading to uncoordinated and biased decision-making, and face:

-- **Overinvestment** in low-probability scenarios.
+❌ Overinvestment in low-probability scenarios.
-- **Underpreparedness** for high-demand shocks.
+❌ Underpreparedness for high-demand shocks.
-- **Suboptimal resource allocation** due to rigid expansion strategies.
+❌ Suboptimal resource allocation due to rigid expansion strategies.

 <div align="center">
   <img src="https://github.com/Soumyashikha1998/Johnson-Johnson/blob/main/assets/Problem_network.png?raw=true"